rj-shashwat/rj-shashwat/README.md

 - 👋 Hi, I’m @rj-shashwat
 - 👀 I’m interested in ...blockchain,devOps
 - 🌱 I’m currently learning ...Java , Dsa and web Development
-- 💞️ I’m looking to collaborate on ...projects rekated to blockchain
+- 💞️ I’m looking to collaborate on ...projects related to blockchain
 - 📫 How to reach me ...@rjshashwatraj07lkl@gmail.com

 <!---